niklasmh/ntnu/TTM4100 - Kommunikasjon - Tjenester og nett/README.md

     - Delayed duplicates are avoided.
     - Router table space per connection.
     - Problems if subnetwork is based on datagram.
     - RTT for connection setup.
+Then TCP => 2 trips for sending data.
     - Raouter failures: VC terminated.
   - IP datagram: Connectionless
     - No set-up and establishment of state information.